10 Recruitment Mistakes

 So, while applicants may have listed excellent experience and qualifications, you'll likely want to check some of the details they've provided.

-As we suggested earlier, you can find out if a candidate has the right skills for your team by setting her a test or exercise that is relevant to the role that your are advertising.
+As we suggested earlier, you can find out if a candidate has the right skills for your team by setting them a test or exercise that is relevant to the role that your are advertising.

 Mistake 10: Expecting Too Much, Too Soon From a New Recruit

 Typically, it takes a new starter about three months to become fully integrated into the team and to begin producing results.
-It's understandable to want her to "hit the ground running," especially if the position has been vacant for a while or if the hiring process has taken a long time, but this can mean that you don't give her the time to "learn the ropes" properly.
+It's understandable to want them to "hit the ground running," especially if the position has been vacant for a while or if the hiring process has taken a long time, but this can mean that you don't give them the time to "learn the ropes" properly.

 Hiring new staff can be an expensive and time-consuming process, so it's important to get it right.
 You want to make sure that you recruit someone who's the best person for the job and who fits into your organization, so that you're not facing continual turnover.